openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

       other applications and libraries (from infrastructure like gtk+ and gdk-pixbuf to applications like empathy, evolution, etc).
 So far many of these patches have been submited upstream by Ubuntu contributors, some have not.
-Honoring the openSUSE tradition of working with upstream, Vincent Untz and Dominique â€œDimstarâ€ Leuenberger, two of the main GNOME maintainers in openSUSE are pushing to get them all submitted, accepted and integrated in GNOME.
+Honoring the openSUSE tradition of working with upstream, Vincent Untz and Dominique “Dimstar” Leuenberger, two of the main GNOME maintainers in openSUSE are pushing to get them all submitted, accepted and integrated in GNOME.
 Vincent
-      noted: â€œUpstream should be always more feature richâ€.
+      noted: “Upstream should be always more feature rich”.

-Meanwhile, Novellâ€™s Banshee multimedia player (which will be Ubuntuâ€™s default player in
+Meanwhile, Novell’s Banshee multimedia player (which will be Ubuntu’s default player in
       their next release) offers excellent integration with the new Indicators as you can see on the screenshot, after enabling a single extension available in the Banshee Community Extensions package.